Have a 3-day Getaway to Explore the Lakeside of the Smokies!

 No need to leave the lake to satisfy your hunger, the shorelines of Jefferson County offer many lakeside eateries.
 If you’re spending the day on Cherokee Lake, stop by Off the Hook Bar and Grill for good food and even better times with live music, karaoke, and trivia nights throughout the week.
-Douglas Lake has Cowboys on the Water which offers a variety of menu items guaranteed to make the entire family happy.
-Remember Angelo’s on the Point?
-If you didn’t take advantage before or just want a second helping, drive on over and dock your boat!
+Douglas Lake has Cowboys at Smoky Mountain Lake Resort, and Lakeside Cafe at the Point Resort and Marina, both of which offer live entertainment, amazing views, and great food!

 It’s vacation, relax!

 If you’re looking for a day out on one of the lakes, head to one of the many area marinas for boat, kayak, paddleboard, and other watersport rentals.
 Once you’re all situated, grab your sunscreen and have a good time!
 Want something a little less active on the water?
 Cherokee and Douglas Lakes have some of the best fishing in East Tennessee, so grab your tackle box—the fish are guaranteed to be biting.

 Not a fan of the water?
 No problem!